Jose96xd/DF_Tools/README.md

-# DFCalculator
+# DF Tools
-Calculator for various DF related stuff.
+Tools for modders and players.

 ## Features:
 - In development: